Emm Gryner

-Emm Gryner (born 8 June 1975 in Sarnia, Ontario) is a Canadian-Filipino singer, songwriter, recording artist, and author.
+Emm Gryner (born in Sarnia, Ontario) is a Canadian singer, songwriter, recording artist, and author.
 She has released 20 albums as a solo performer, and has collaborated with artists including David Bowie and Chris Hadfield.

 Early life

 Gryner's childhood was spent in Forest, Ontario.
 Her father was of half Irish heritage and her mother was Filipina.
 She started to learn piano at age 4, picked up bass around age 14, and later took up guitar as well.

 Gryner attended North Lambton Secondary School in Forest, Ontario.
 Following high school, she graduated from Fanshawe College's Music Industry Arts program in 1995.

 Gryner has two brothers, Tony and record producer and musician Frank.

 Career

 Gryner started her music career in Toronto, where her original song "Wisdom Bus" won a nationwide songwriting contest sponsored by Standard Broadcasting.
 With the prize money, she recorded an album called The Original Leap Year and released it on her own Dead Daisy Records.
 The album attracted the attention of Mercury Records, who signed Gryner to a recording contract.

-Gryner's first release on Mercury was 1998's Public, a Britpop-inspired album that yielded a Canadian hit called "Summerlong."
+Gryner's first release on Mercury was 1998's Public, a Britpop-inspired album that yielded a Canadian hit called "Summerlong".
 She was nominated for the Best New Solo Artist Juno Award in 1999.